eobrain/immut/README.md

     // Each Apply the function to each item in the seq.
 O(n) Each(func(Item))

-    // Join writes a concatentaion of the string representations
+    // Join writes a concatenation of the string representations
     // of the items separated by sep into the Writer.
 O(n) Join(string, *bytes.Buffer)